THE MOST DANGEROUS WEEK OF THE YEAR; 5 Steps to Stay Safe

-With the loss of an hour due to daylight savings time, during the week of March 10th through the 16th, we can expect an increase in everything from car accidents to heart attacks.
+With the loss of an hour due to daylight savings time, this week we can expect an increase in everything from car accidents to heart attacks.

 Additionally, in 2009 a Journal of Applied Psychology study concluded that mine workers experience 5.7 percent more workplace injuries in the week daylight savings time was implemented, than in any other week of the year.
 The researchers attribute this increase in injuries to a lack of sleep.
 For those workers with less strenuous jobs, in 2012 the same journal found that “cyberloafing” significantly increased on the first Monday after daylight savings time.
 This was attributed to both a lack of sleep and a lack of workday focus and motivation.